NOW WITH CME AND SA CREDIT! — Starting at $395.00

 - 1 month for just $395.00

-Through the American Board of Medical Specialties (“ABMS”) MOC Initiative to create a wide array of Maintenance of Certification (“MOC”) Activities through the ABMS MOC Directory, The Osler Institute has met the MOC requirements as a MOC Part II Self-Assessment Activity by the following ABMS Member Boards: American Board of Ophthalmology
+Through the American Board of Medical Specialties (“ABMS”) MOC ongoing commitment to increase access to practice relevant Maintenance of Certification (“MOC”) Activities through the ABMS Continuing Certification Directory, The Osler Institute has met the MOC requirements as a MOC Part II Self-Assessment Activity for the following ABMS Member Boards: American Board of Ophthalmology.

 Faculty and Topics